h15200/notes/database.md

 ## SQL vs NoSQL

 Since SQL databases are ACID compliant, it is more 'solid' in general.
 Important database transactions like financial processes all use SQL.

+NoSQL databases are not as solid but faster and more flexible BECAUSE it doesn't use a traditional schema.

+For HUGE apps, possible to use both an SQL and a NoSQL in one app.

+## PostgreSQL

+a relational database with emphasis on extensibility and standards-compliance It is `ACID compliant`, supporting industry best practices as well as great documentation!

+## MongoDB

+a non-relational database that is common in the JS stack.

+A free open-source cross-platform document-oriented database. uses JSON-like documents with dynamic schemas (flexible)

+Features:

+Indexing - any field can be indexed
+Replication - stores data as a replica set of two or more copies Load balancing - Mongo scales horizontally using sharding Aggregation - MapReduce can be used for batch processing of data and aggregation operations.